 When is the latest I can enroll for dance? - Our schedule runs basically the same as the

 school year.
-Our classes begin in September, the week of Labor Day, and end with our annual recital
+Our classes begin in September and end with our annual recital

 toward the end of June.
 To get the most out of your dance experience,